Philosophy for the guilty

 When I've finished, what course can I do next?

-You might be interested in Andy West's course on the philosophy of love and sex (HP129), starting in January 2020.
+You might be interested in The philosophy of love and sex (HP129), starting in January 2022.

 Andy West is in his mid-thirties and still doesn't have any decent answers to life’s main philosophical questions.
 He hopes that by asking his students ‘Do we have freewill?’ and ‘How do we know if we exist?’ then he will get closer to finding out if he has freewill or if he really exists.
 He taught philosophy to children for six years and has spent the last few years teaching in prisons.
 He joined the the City Lit in 2018.
 He’s currently writing a book for Picador about teaching philosophy in prisons, due to be released in February 2022.
 He has written for The Guardian, 3AM Magazine, Boundless and Bloomsbury Academic Publishing.
 Find him on twitter @AndyWPhilosophy